Skip to main content

 How to Overcome Failures using Self-Compassion and Growth Mindset

 One of life's undeniable truths is that you will face failures.
 How one deals with these failures depends on, besides other factors, your compassion toward yourself and your mindset to adapt to failures.
 In this context, self-compassion and having a growth mindset help you overcome your harsh inner critic, especially when failures make you judge yourself critically, or feel ashamed, or blame yourself.
-This article talks about how to use these tools in these situations.
+This article discusses how to use these tools in these situations.

 Self-Compassion